PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 Some users create accounts but never use your product.
 Tracking activation helps you isolate onboarding issues from long term retention issues.

 Don't be afraid to go deep here.
-Good activation metrics capture the "aha" moment a user have when they get value from your product.
+Good activation metrics capture the "aha" moment a user has when they get value from your product.

 > 💡 **PostHog Tip:** It's a good idea to double check your chosen activation metric leads to increased retention.
 To do so, [create a cohort of activated users](/docs/user-guides/cohorts) and check you retain them significantly better than non-activated but signed-up users.
 If your retention doesn't change, you need to rethink your activation metric.